Welcome to UMD

 UMD has many accounts and systems that may take some time to get used to.

-This guide covers everything you need to get up and running, including important information about how computers are managed under UMD's network and security policies.
+This guide covers everything you need to get up and running, including important information about how computers are managed under Service Desk Policies & Services (includes a link to UMD policies as well).

 Key Items - Getting Started Checklist